1. Soluble Fibers for Balanced Digestion

 -

-Miso and Tempeh: These fermented products of Asian origin are rich in probiotics and also offer plant proteins.
+Miso and Tempeh: These fermented products of Asian origin are rich in probiotics and also offer vegetable protein.

 3. Low FODMAP Foods

-FODMAPs (fermentable, oligosaccharides, disaccharides, monosaccharides and polyols) are short-chain carbohydrates that can cause discomfort in people with Irritable Bowel Syndrome.
-Reducing the intake of foods rich in FODMAPs can be an effective strategy to minimize symptoms.
-Some low FODMAP foods include:
+FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) are short-chain carbohydrates that can cause discomfort in people with Irritable Bowel Syndrome.
+Reducing intake of foods high in FODMAPs can be an effective strategy to minimize symptoms.
+Some low-FODMAP foods include:

 -